 Detention Volume - The volume of runoff that is captured and released during or after a storm event and released into the Waters of the Commonwealth at a controlled rate.
+See also "Extended Detention", "Impoundment".

 Developer - A person, partnership, association, corporation, or other entity, or any responsible person therein or agent thereof, that undertakes any Regulated Activity of this Ordinance.